gchure/phd/src/chapter_06/section_05_methods.md

 described in depth in the supplemental information (*Standard Candle Calibration*).

 ### Logistic regression

-&nbsp; &nbsp; &nbsp; &nbsp;We used Bayesian inferential methods to find the most probable values of the coefficients $\beta_0$ and $\beta_1$ and the appropriate credible regions and is described in detail in the supplemental information (*Logistic Regression*).
+We used Bayesian inferential methods to find the most probable values of the coefficients $\beta_0$ and $\beta_1$ and the appropriate credible regions and is described in detail in the supplemental information (*Logistic Regression*).
 Briefly, we used Markov chain Monte Carlo (MCMC) to sample from the log